 • Network namespaces give the agent its own isolated network.
 Only endpoints you explicitly whitelist in a YAML policy file are reachable.
 Everything else is a black hole.

-On top of that, NemoClaw adds a “privacy router” — a proxy that sits between the agent and whatever AI model it talks to.
+On top of that, NemoClaw adds a "privacy router".
+A proxy that sits between the agent and whatever AI model it talks to.
 The router strips your credentials from outgoing requests and injects backend credentials instead.
 The AI provider never sees your identity.

 The engineering is serious.
 NVIDIA has about 20 engineers on this project, including several with -nv suffixed GitHub accounts confirming they're official NVIDIA staff.
 Jensen Huang called OpenClaw "the next ChatGPT" at GTC and positioned NemoClaw as what makes it enterprise-ready.